Paul Claudel: Early life

 An unbeliever in his teenage years, Claudel experienced a conversion at age 18 on Christmas Day 1886 while listening to a choir sing Vespers in the cathedral of Notre-Dame de Paris: "In an instant, my heart was touched, and I believed."
 He remained an active Catholic for the rest of his life.
 In addition, he discovered Arthur Rimbaud's book of poetry Illuminations.
 He worked towards "the revelation through poetry, both lyrical and dramatic, of the grand design of creation".

-Claudel studied at the Paris Institute of Political Studies.
+Claudel studied further at the Paris Institute of Political Studies.

 Diplomat

-The young Claudel considered entering a monastery, but instead had a career in the French diplomatic service, in which he served from 1893 to 1936.
+The young Claudel considered entering a monastery, but instead had a career in the French diplomatic service.
+He entered it at age 25, serving from 1893 to 1936.

 Claudel was first vice-consul in New York (April 1893), and later in Boston (December 1893).
 He was French consul in China during the period 1895 to 1909, with time in Shanghai (June 1895).
 On a break in 1900, he spent time at Ligugé Abbey, but his proposed entry to the Benedictine Order was postponed.